 1. Licence Terms and Conditions and Terms and Conditions of use of Website.

-These Terms and Conditions (“Terms”) must be read in conjunction with the Agreements entitled Agreement for Leading Parent Partnership Award Services, Agreement for Best Practice Teaching Assistants Award Services and Agreement for Send Inclusion Award Services, Agreement for Wellbeing Award for Schools and Agreement for Effective School Governance Award.
+These Terms and Conditions (“Terms”) must be read in conjunction with the Agreements entitled Agreement for Leading Parent Partnership Award Services, Agreement for Best Practice Teaching Assistants Award Services, Agreement for SEND Inclusion Award Services, Agreement for Wellbeing Award for Schools, Agreement for Excellence in Pupil Development Award and Agreement for Effective School Governance Award.

 2.1 In these Terms, unless the context requires otherwise, the following expressions have the following meanings: